nu11p01n73R/Connect/README.md

 Add the above line in the profiles so it runs on start up.

-By default all the ssh key should be present in the sskKeys directory In case the location to be changed,
+By default all the ssh key should be present in the sskKeys directory If wish to change the location,

 ```
 export KEY_FILE_PREFIXES=<PATH TO THE SSH KEY DIRECTORY>